 Polar Body Twins

-Polar body twins happen very rarely, and they results from one egg fertilized by two different sperm.
+Polar body twins happen very rarely, and they result from one egg fertilized by two different sperm.
 Polar body twinning would result in "half-identical" twins.

 - 100% of dizygotic twins are dichorionic/diamniotic